sematext/docs/docs/synthetics/metrics.md

 [add screenshot here after https://sematext.atlassian.net/browse/SC-17072]

-Because monitors run once every several minutes, you might want to navigate to the **Component** tab on the left side, under the preview of the chart, and then set the **Granularity** to a value which will fit the interval you selected for the monitor in order to produce a nice looking chart.
+Because monitors run once every several minutes, you might want to navigate to the **Axes** tab on the left side, under the preview of the chart, and then set the **Granularity** to a value which will fit the interval you selected for the monitor in order to produce a nice looking chart.

 ![Custom Metrics Dashboard](../images/synthetics/custom-metrics-chart-granularity.png)